Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - In the top-right corner of MO2, open the drop-down menu labeled `Uranium Fever` and select `Uranium Fever Launcher`.
 - Click `Run`.
-- If prompted that INIs are read-only, select `Clear the Read Only Flag`.

 	![Launcher](https://github.com/user-attachments/assets/8a7ef12f-4dd6-45a7-a5a8-629ff8bb0c57)